jonkit/jonkit.github.io/README-tose.txt

-post - traditional blog posts, original content linked-list - Daring Fireball-esque snippets and brief comment(s) linking to other content photos - my own private Instagram, hopefully providing me a reason to take and edit more photos briefly - my attempt at one-off quips and random thoughts
+post - traditional blog posts, original content linked-list - Daring Fireball-esque snippets and brief comment(s) linking to other content photos - my own private Instagram, hopefully providing me a reason to take and edit more photos briefly - my attempt at one-off quips and random thoughts that are cross-posted to Micro.blog

 Any change to categories will impact the following files: